lostintangent/gistpad/README.md

 ### Tutorials

 By default, a playground represents a single interactive sample.
-However, they can also represent multi-step tutorials, by making two simple changes:
+However, they can also represent multi-step tutorials/presentations, by making two simple changes:

 1. Specifying a tutorial title, by setting the `tutorial` property in the playground's `playground.json` file

-2. Defining each step as a numerical [directory](#files-and-directories), starting with `1`.
+1. Defining a series of steps as gist [directories](#files-and-directories), whose name starts with the step number and includes an optional description (e.g. `1`, `1 - Discussion of text`, `#1 - Intro`).
 The contents of the directory match that of a standard playground (e.g. an `index.html`, `script.js` file, etc.), and it's encouraged that each step have a [readme](#readme) that includes instructions.
+The number of steps in the tutorial is determined by the number of directories in the gist that follow the aforementioned pattern.

 When a user opens up a tutorial playground, they'll only see the contents of the current step, and the preview window will include a navigation header that allows moving forward and backwards in the tutorial.
+Additionally, the user's current step will be persisted so that they can take a tutorial and pick up where they left off when they re-open the tutorial.
 To try an example, view the [Learning MobX Tutorial](https://gist.github.com/lostintangent/c3bcd4bff4a13b2e1b3fc4a26332e2b6).

 ![MobX](https://user-images.githubusercontent.com/116461/74594741-8d521900-4fee-11ea-97ac-1fdfac132724.gif)